Emmotes/ic_spoilers/docs/season_2.md

 ## Turiel

+**Embodiment of the Law**
+> Turiel increases the damage of all Champions by `$(amount)%` for each column they are behind him, stacking multiplicatively.

+**Order's Demand**
+> When an enemy attempts to attack Turiel, they instead attack a different valid target, if one is available.
+When this occurs, Turiel increases the effect of Embodiment of the Law by `$amount%`, stacking multiplicatively up to 30 times and resetting stacks when changing areas.

 **Unflinching Hatred**
 > Fiends are Turiel's Favored Foe.
-After attacking a fiend-type enemy, Embodiment of the Law is increased by `$amount%` for 30 seconds.
-When Order's Demand redirects the attack of a fiend-type enemy, its effect is increased by `$amount%` for 30 seconds.
+After attacking a fiend-type enemy, Embodiment of the Law is increased by `$amount%`.
+When Order's Demand redirects the attack of a fiend-type enemy, its effect is increased by `$amount%` as well.
+Both effects last until you change areas.

 ## Zorbu